QuicksilverSlick/Executive-AI/dev-handoff-report.md

 ## 1. Root Cause Analysis

-The root cause of the 500 Internal Server Errors was identified as a runtime error in the `/api/voice-agent/refresh-token.ts` module.
-This module was attempting to access `process.env` at the top level, which is not available in the Cloudflare Pages environment.
-Because both the `health.ts` and `token.ts` endpoints imported from this module, any request to either endpoint would cause the server to crash.
+The root cause of the 500 Internal Server Errors was identified as a runtime error in the `/api/voice-agent/session-manager.ts` module.
+This module was using `setInterval` at the top level, which is not supported in the Cloudflare Pages serverless environment and caused the server to crash on startup.
+Because both the `health.ts` and `token.ts` endpoints imported from this module, any request to either endpoint would fail.

 ## 2. Implemented Fixes

-To resolve this issue, a significant refactoring of the session management logic was performed:
+To resolve this issue, the following changes were made:

-- **Created `session-manager.ts`**: A new module was created at `/api/voice-agent/session-manager.ts` to encapsulate all session-related logic, including the `activeSessions` map and the session cleanup interval.
-This removes top-level side effects from the API endpoint modules.
+- **Removed `setInterval` from `session-manager.ts`**: The `setInterval` function was removed from the `session-manager.ts` module to prevent the runtime crash.
+While this temporarily disables automatic session cleanup, it ensures the stability of the application.
+A more robust solution for session management in a serverless environment can be implemented in the future.

-- **Refactored `refresh-token.ts`**: The `refresh-token.ts` module was updated to use the `getEnvVar` function for environment variable access, ensuring compatibility with the Cloudflare runtime.
-All session management logic was removed and replaced with imports from the new `session-manager.ts` module.
+- **Corrected API Call in `refresh-token.ts`**: The `refresh-token.ts` module was updated to use the correct `client_secret` parameter for setting token expiration, in accordance with the OpenAI documentation.

-- **Updated `health.ts` and `token.ts`**: The `health.ts` and `token.ts` modules were updated to import `getSessionStats` and `registerSession` from `session-manager.ts` instead of `refresh-token.ts`.
+- **Refactored Session Management**: The session management logic was refactored into a separate `session-manager.ts` module to improve code organization and remove side effects from the API endpoint modules.

 These changes fully resolve the runtime error and improve the overall stability and structure of the application.